 As advised by our PRC counsel, our legacy marketplace lending practice did not violate the PRC laws and regulations prohibiting illegal fundraising because our legacy marketplace only acted as a service provider in the facilitation of loans between borrowers and investors.
 In such capacity, we did not raise funds or promised repayment of premium or interest obligations.
 Nevertheless, uncertainties exist with respect to the PBOC, AIC and other governmental authorities' interpretations of the fundraising-related laws and regulations.
 While our agreements with investors at our legacy marketplace lending platform required investors to guarantee the legality of all funds investors put on our marketplace, we did not verify the source of investors' funds separately, and therefore, to the extent that investors' funds were obtained through illegal fundraising, we may be negligently liable as a facilitator of illegal fundraising.
-In addition, while our loan agreements at the legacy platform contained provisions that required borrowers to use the proceeds for purposes listed in their loan applications, we did not monitor the borrowers' use of funds on an on-going basis, and therefore, to the extent that borrowers used proceeds from the loans for illegal activities, we may be negligently liable as a facilitator of an illegal use.
+In addition, while our loan agreements at the legacy platform contained provisions that required borrowers to use the proceeds for purposes listed in their loan applications, we did not monitor the borrowers' use of funds on an on-going basis, and therefore, to the extent that borrowers used proceeds from the loans for illegal activities, we may be negligently liable as a facilitator of an illegal activities, we may be negligently liable as a facilitator of an illegal activities, we may be negligently liable as a facilitator of an illegal use.
 Although we designed and implemented procedures to identify and eliminate instances of fraudulent conduct on our marketplace, we were not be able to identify all fraudulent conduct that may have violated illegal fundraising laws and regulations.